One-paper-luck/PKG-Transformer/README.md

 ```

 ## Data preparation
 For the evaluation metrics, Please download the [evaluation.zip](https://pan.baidu.com/s/13ZfH-CMYbW3RsW0-RX7KKQ)(BaiduPan code:wuiu) and extract it to `./evaluation`.
-You can also refer to [M2 Transformer](https://github.com/aimagelab/meshed-memory-transformer).
+You can also refer to the [M2 Transformer](https://github.com/aimagelab/meshed-memory-transformer).

 To run the code, object features and scene features for the Sydney-Captions dataset are needed.